Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 ### Administrator to SYSTEM

-The system account and the administrator account (Administrators group) have the same file privileges, but they have different functions.
+The NT AUTHORITY\ SYSTEM account and the administrator account (Administrators group) have the same file privileges, but they have different functions.
 The system account is used by the operating system and by services that run under Windows.
 It is an internal account, does not show up in User Manager, cannot be added to any groups, and cannot have user rights assigned to it.
-The system account is needed by tools that make us of Debug Privilege (such as mimikatz) which allows someone to debug a process that they wouldn’t otherwise have access to.
+The system account is needed by tools that make us of Debug Privilege (such as `mimikatz`) which allows someone to debug a process that they wouldn’t otherwise have access to.

-The PsExec Microsoft signed tool can be used to elevate to system privilege from an administrator account:
+The `PsExec` Microsoft signed tool can be used to elevate to system privilege from an administrator account:

 ```
 # -s   Run the remote process in the System account.